akshayjain-ds/loan_default_prediction/ReadMe.md

 All the relevant artefacts are present in ./artefacts directory

-## Decisions
+## Business Decisions
-Based on precision-recall analysis on the predicted score, for each application, the decision is divided into 1 of the 3 categories:
+Based on precision-recall and roc analysis of the predicted risk score, for each application, the decision is divided into 1 of the 3 categories:
-1. 'reject': high chance of being a defaulter if application approved, reject the application automatically due to high risk.
-A rejection reason is also added along with the decision in order to see why the application is risky
+1. 'reject': high chance of being a defaulter if application is approved, reject the application automatically due to high risk.
+A rejection reason is also added (in the form of most contributing feature name) along with the decision in order to see why the application is risky
-2. 'mkyc': medium chance of being a defaulter if application approved, route the application to a loan analyst for further investigation
+2. 'mkyc': medium chance of being a defaulter if application is approved, route the application to a loan analyst for further investigation
 3. 'approved': low chance of being a defaulter if application approved, can be approved automatically with almost no default risk

+## Business Impact
+If we get 1000 loan applications on a daily basis:
+1. ~125 applications will be rejected with a much higher risk of 84% compared to 30% default risk (in case of no ML model)
+2. ~355 applications will be auto approved with a much lower risk of 1.5% only compared to 30% default risk (in case of no ML model)
+3. remaining 520 (almost half) applications will be going for a manual review Note, based on risk appetite of the business, the number of applications going to either reject, mkyc, approved is customizable by changing the thresholds

 ## Run
 Open the Pycharm run configuration and make the following changes:

 1. Configure the venv interpreter for the project
 1. install requirements.txt